 Sepsis is defined as a life-threatening organ dysfunction caused by a dysregulated host response to infection.
-In January of 2020, a report entitled; "Global, Regional, and National Sepsis Incidence and Mortality, 1990-2017: Analysis for the Global Burden of Disease Study," was published in the Journal Lancet.
-The publication reported 48.9 million cases of sepsis and 11 million deaths in 2017.
+In January of 2020, a report entitled; "Global, Regional, and National Sepsis Incidence and Mortality, 1990-2017: Analysis for the Global Burden of Disease Study," reported 48.9 million cases of sepsis and 11 million deaths in 2017.
 In that same year, an estimated 20.3 million sepsis cases and 2.9 million deaths were among children younger than 5-years old.
 The report included a reference that sepsis kills more people around the world than all forms of cancer combined.
 In the United States, sepsis was reported to be the most common cause of hospital deaths with an annual financial burden that exceeds \$24 billion.

 To date, more than 100 human studies have been conducted to evaluate the safety and efficacy of candidate drugs to treat sepsis.
 With one brief exception (Xigris, Eli Lilly), none of these studies resulted in a market cleared therapy.
-As sepsis remains beyond the reach of single-target drugs, there is an emerging interest in multi-mechanism therapies that can target both inflammatory and pathogen associated targets.
-Sigyn Therapy addresses a broad-spectrum of pathogen sources and the resulting dysregulated cytokine production (the cytokine storm) that is the hallmark of sepsis.
-Additionally, we believe that inflammatory cytokine cargos transported by CytoVesicles may represent a novel, yet important therapeutic target.
+As sepsis remains beyond the reach of single-target drugs, there is a growing interest in multi-mechanism therapies that can simultaneously address both inflammatory and pathogen associated targets.
+Sigyn Therapy offers to addresses a broad-spectrum of pathogen sources and the resulting dysregulated cytokine production (the cytokine storm) that is a hallmark of sepsis.